astronomer/docs/software/install-airgapped.md

 ## Step 28: Install Astronomer Software using Helm {#install-astronomer-using-helm}

-Install the Astronomer Software Helm chart using `upgrade.sh` (recommended for your first install) or directly from helm.
+Install the Astronomer Software Helm chart using `upgrade.sh`, which is recommended for your first install, or directly from Helm.

 <Tabs
     defaultValue="script"